Harihans: History

-This village has a history of two princes Hari Singh and Hans Singh.
-These two princes were the King of Cheeroo dynasty and were living majestically.
+This village has a history of two princes, Hari Singh and Hans Singh, who were the Kings of Cheeroo dynasty and were living majestically.
 They had built a strong forte, Long Deep trench of water canals were constructed in the East called jamunia and in the North Barracks were made for protection.
 There was a thick dangerous forest on the west inhabited by lions and other beasts which served the natural protecting boundary for the forte.
 This was the ruling era of Feroz Shah Tughlaq.
 They were given Jagirs of 52 villages by Delhi King.
 So they tried to expand their area and annexed the villages of weaker Rajas and Tallukdars.
-Their men also became independent and started looting and plunder of agricultural crops in their neighborhood.
+Their men also became independent and started looting and plunder of agricultural crops in their neighbourhood.
 On receipt of intelligence information about the area, the king reprimanded several times to the Raja Hari Singh & Hans Singh but they did not change their attitude and neither could control their man to stop their misdeeds.
-When reports against them continued despite of several serious warning, the king decided to change the management of the state run by Hari Singh & Hans Singh.
+When reports against them continued despite several serious warnings, the king decided to change the management of the state run by Hari Singh & Hans Singh.